 If you want employee recognition to become one of your primary company values, make sure that you give timely recognition to your employees.
 Doing so will encourage employees toward not only increased productivity, but it can have a positive impact and make employees feel appreciated.

-It almost goes without saying, but hiring based on your core values is the starting point for maintaining good employee engagement.
+It almost goes without saying, but hiring based on your core values is the starting point for maintaining good engagement for your employees.
 Barring that, or assuming your values are not sticking, reinforcement is key.

 Every organization has (or should have) different core principles that guide what and how they do things.
 At MentorcliQ, we live by our “FunHAT” value: Fun, Helpful, Ambitious, and Thoughtful.
 We hire on those values, and we promote them regularly as a team.